berrybell/TeliaNav/README.md

 # TeliaNav
 Recreating Telia navigation menu.
-Built with (https://github.com/yeoman/generator-webapp)[yeoman webapp generator].
+Built with [yeoman webapp generator](https://github.com/yeoman/generator-webapp).

+* Run `gulp serve` to preview and watch for changes
+* Run `gulp serve:dist` to preview the production build
+* Run `gulp` to build for production